Ordinary Shower Heads Versus Ionic Shower Heads – What’s The Difference?

 The nature of hard water is that it can strip the skin of its natural oils.
 This often leaves people with dry, flaky, irritated scalps and skin.
-It exacerbates eczema in sufferers, and may even make you age faster.
+It can make your eczema worse if you have it, and may even make you age faster.

 There are also disadvantages that can leave hard water users slightly out of pocket, including:

-- A greater tendency for scum to proliferate, which can spoil the appearance of the shower, bath, and shower curtain.
+- Hard water encourages scum to proliferate.
+Scum can spoil the appearance of the shower, bath, and shower curtain.

 More than a third of Britons living in hard water areas are convinced their water supply has hindered or damaged their home appliances in some way.
 Studies have shown that Ipswich has the hardest water in England, with 423 milligrams of calcium carbonate per litre.
 Runners-up include Colchester, Luton, Norwich, and Watford.
 So, if you are live in one of these areas and have dry, itchy skin with the more-than-familiar need to replace a kettle or shower, it is probably more than a coincidence.